stratumn/go-indigonode/README.md

 * `cli/reflect.go`: current code feels hacky, it should be properly designed to make it easy to support new types
-* `core/manager/manager.go`: current implementation isn't bad but a lot of functions have high cyclomatic complexity

 ## Installation